6 Free Things to Do in PhoenixBy Mark Jackson

 A favorite museum in the Valley is the Phoenix Art Museum, which offers “Pay-What-You-Wish” Wednesdays, every Wednesday from 3 p.m. to 7 p.m.

 One huge secret?
 The museum is home to one of acclaimed Japanese artist’s Yayoi Kusama’s famous “Infinity Rooms,” a dark, mirrored space that mimics what it would be like to walk in the night sky.

 A visit out West simply begs for a road trip, and the Red Rock Scenic Byway is arguably one of the easiest and most photogenic routes near Phoenix.

 You’ll wind your way past colorful rock formations — including the much-loved Bell Rock and Courthouse Butte, as well as desert landscapes and the pinyon pine-covered Coconino National Forest.

 Get an Aerial View of the City

-Hiking is a major attraction in Phoenix, and in neighboring Scottsdale (really, it feels like its all the same city) is Camelback Mountain.
-This 2,706-foot high peak dominates the skyline, and an ultra-steep 1.14 mile Echo Canyon trail leads up to the top.
+Hiking is a major attraction in Phoenix, and in neighboring Scottsdale you’ll find Camelback Mountain.
+This 2,706-foot high peak dominates the skyline, and the ultra-steep 1.14-mile Echo Canyon trail leads up to the top.
 If you’re visiting around Christmas time, don’t miss Camelback Santa, who gives out candy canes near his tree.

 This article was published through a partnership with Visit the USA, inspiring travelers to explore America’s boundless possibilities.